 The proposed project would have the potential to result in significant adverse traffic impacts at eight study area intersections during one or more analyzed peak hours; specifically, 11 analyzed lane groups at seven analyzed intersections during the weekday AM peak hour, 15 analyzed lane groups at eight analyzed intersections during the midday peak hour, and 11 analyzed lane groups at six analyzed intersections during the Saturday peak hour.
-Implementation of signal timing changes are being proposed and would mitigate some of the potential anticipated traffic impacts.
-These proposed traffic engineering improvements are subject to review and approval by DOT.
-If these measures are deemed infeasible, other potential measures will be considered in consultation with DOT.
+Implementation of signal timing changes are being proposed and would mitigate some, but not all, of the potential anticipated traffic impacts.
+These proposed traffic engineering improvements measures are subject to review and approval by DOT.
+If these measures are deemed infeasible or inadequate, other potential measures will be considered in consultation with DOT.
+Potential measures typically include modifications to signal timings, street markings, lane configurations and/or parking regulations.
 In the absence of the application of mitigation measures, the impacts would remain unmitigated.
+Consequently, these potential significant impacts would constitute unavoidable significant adverse traffic impacts as a result of the proposed project (see also Section 2.17, "Unavoidable Adverse Impacts-Bronx").

-Table S-5 shows, assuming all the proposed mitigation measures were to be implemented, that the potential for significant adverse impacts would be fully mitigated at two analyzed lane groups at two analyzed intersections during the analyzed weekday AM peak hour, one analyzed lane group at one analyzed intersection in the analyzed weekday midday peak hour, and four analyzed lane groups at two analyzed intersections during the analyzed Saturday peak hour.
+Table S-5 shows, assuming all the proposed mitigation measures were to be implemented, that the potential for significant adverse impacts would be fully mitigated at two analyzed lane groups at two analyzed intersections during the analyzed weekday AM peak hour, one analyzed two lane groups at one two analyzed intersections in the analyzed weekday midday peak hour, and four five analyzed lane groups at two three analyzed intersections during the analyzed Saturday peak hour.
 Table S-5 provides a more detailed summary of the analyzed intersections and lane groups that would have the potential for unmitigated significant adverse traffic impacts.
-As shown in Table S-6, the potential for impacts would remain at 9 analyzed lane groups at six analyzed intersections during i otentiai foi Significant Auverse Trame impacts Lane Groups/ Lane Groups/ Lane Groups/ Mitigated Lane Unmitigated Lane Intersections With No Intersections With Groups/ Groups/ Net Increment Analyzed Significant Impacts Significant Impacts Intersections Intersections Weekday AM 55/18 44/11 11/7 2/1 9/6 Weekday Midday 55/18 40/10 15/8 1/0 14/8 Saturday 55/18 44/12 11/6 4/1 7/5
+As shown in Table S-6, the potential for significant impacts would remain at 9 analyzed lane groups at six analyzed intersections during the analyzed weekday AM peak hour, at 14 13 analyzed lane groups at eight analyzed intersections during the analyzed weekday midday peak hour, and at seven six analyzed lane groups at five four analyzed intersections during the analyzed Saturday peak hour.